-- 5.9 Construction of inventories of materials consumed and disposed of may involve the identification of individual organic solvents, or solids.
+4.9 Construction of inventories of materials consumed and disposed of may involve the identification of individual organic solvents, or solids.
 This may give rise to an issue of commercial confidentiality.
 Information supplied must be placed on the public register, unless exclusion has been granted on the grounds of commercial confidentiality or national security.
-(Further guidance can be found in chapter 8 of the General Guidance Manual on policy and procedures for A2 and B installations) - 5.10 A determination of the organic solvent consumption, the total mass of organic solvent Inputs minus any solvents sent for reuse/recovery off-site, should be made and submitted to the regulator annually, preferably to coincide with the operators stocktaking requirements, in the form of a mass balance in order to determine the annual actual consumption of organic solvent (C):
+(Further information can be found in the appropriate chapter of the relevant General Guidance Manual).

+4.10 A determination of the organic solvent consumption, the total mass of organic solvent Inputs minus any solvents sent for reuse/recovery off-site, should be made and submitted to the regulator annually, preferably to coincide with the operators stocktaking requirements.
+This should be in the form of a mass balance in order to determine the annual actual consumption of organic solvent (C):

-Where: C= I1- O8
+Where: C = I1- O8 (See Definitions, paragraph 4.12, below).